odinuv/web/en/apv/walkthrough/html/index.md

 {% endhighlight %}

 Open the page in your editor preview or in your favorite web browser and you should see an output similar to this.

+{: .note}
-Note: there is no need to upload the page to a web site, since the page is static (static pages are boring, but easy)
+There is no need to upload the page to a web site, since the page is static (static pages are boring, but easy).
+However, nobody else can view your page for now.

 {: .image-popup}
 ![Screenshot -- Page sample](/en/apv/walkthrough/html/static-1.png)